 Alice also has significant experience in matters concerning anti-social behaviour and community safety.
 She regularly appears in contested possession, injunction and committal trials in the County Court.
 She is interested in the use of civil remedies in tackling community safety issues such as domestic violence and gang-related problems.
-Alice was junior counsel on behalf of the local authority, in Christie v Birmingham City Council EWCA Civ 1339 in which the Court of Appeal considered the lawfulness of a suspended sentence for breach of a gang injunction.
-She is currently instructed as junior counsel in a contested application for gang injunctions against 18 defendants.
+Recently Alice was junior counsel in the case of Birmingham City Council v Jerome Jones & 17 others (Birmingham County Court, ex tempore judgment, 12th July 2017) successfully representing the applicant in the largest ever gang-injunction application.
+Alice was also junior counsel on behalf of the local authority, in Christie v Birmingham City Council EWCA Civ 1339 in which the Court of Appeal considered the lawfulness of a suspended sentence for breach of a gang injunction.
 She has also obtained Closure Orders on behalf of Local Authorities in the Magistrates’ Court and has advised on Public Space Protection Orders and Community Protection Notices.

 In addition to the above Alice advises and acts in a wide range of public law and local government matters.
 She has advised on social housing fraud and the right to buy as well as housing policy and procedure.